danthe1st/.github/SECURITY.md

 ## Reporting a Vulnerability

-Security vulnerabilities should **not** be reported as an issue on github because anyone can see this issue and use it.
+Security vulnerabilities should **not** be reported as an issue on GitHub because anyone can see this issue and use it.

 On the other hand, Security vulnerabilities should be reported **as fast as possible**.